BGU-SE-Courses/2025-mbt-an/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called [Moodle](https://github.com/moodle/moodle).

-$$*TODO* Add some general description about the software$$
+Moodle is a widely used learning management system (LMS) that allows educators, administrators, and learners to create and access educational content in a flexible and customizable way.
+It supports features such as creating courses, managing users, uploading resources, conducting quizzes, tracking progress, and much more.
+Its extensible nature and modular design make it a popular choice for online education.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+1. **Download Moodle**:
+   - Visit the official Moodle GitHub repository: [https://github.com/moodle/moodle](https://github.com/moodle/moodle).
+   - Download the latest release as a `.zip` file.
+   - Extract the downloaded folder to your local system.

+2. **Install XAMPP**:
+   Download and install [XAMPP](https://www.apachefriends.org/download.html) with the required PHP version (>=8.1).

+3. **Move Moodle to XAMPP's Root Directory**:
+   - Navigate to your XAMPP installation directory.
+   - Move the extracted Moodle folder into the `htdocs` directory.

+4. **Create a Database for Moodle**:
+   - Open the XAMPP control panel and start the **MySQL** service.
+   - Open your browser and go to `http://localhost/phpmyadmin`.
+   - Create a new database named `moodle` and set the character set to `utf8mb4_unicode_ci`.

+5. **Configure Moodle**:
+   - Open your browser and navigate to `http://127.0.0.1/moodle`.
+   - Follow the setup instructions:
+     - Enter the database name as `moodle`.
+     - Use `localhost` as the database host and leave the database user as `root` with no password (default XAMPP settings).

+6. **Start XAMPP Services**:
+   - Open the XAMPP control panel and start **Apache** and **MySQL**.

+7. **Access Moodle**:
+   - Open your browser and go to `http://127.0.0.1/moodle` to access Moodle.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:
+In this assignment, we tested the following use cases in Moodle:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+*User story:* A teacher removes a student from an extra-time group.

-*Preconditions:* There is a course with a teacher
+*Preconditions:* There is a course with a teacher, and the teacher has assigned a student to a group that allows extra time during tests.

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* The student is successfully removed from the group and no longer receives extra time during tests.

-*User story:* A students attempts a quiz and answers correctly.
+*User story:* A student moves to the next page in a test.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:* There is a course with a test containing multiple pages, and the student is actively taking the test.

-*Expected outcome:* The student receives 100.
+*Expected outcome:* The student is able to navigate to the next page in the test without any issues.
-$$

 ## How we tested
 We used two different testing methods: